Technology & Solutions

 What Is Microfiltration?

-Microfiltration (MF) is a pressure-driven membrane separation process that removes particles in the 0.1–10 micrometre range from a liquid stream.
-It operates at low transmembrane pressure — typically 0.1–2 bar — and removes suspended solids, bacteria (including E. coli and Pseudomonas), protozoa (Cryptosporidium, Giardia), turbidity, and colloidal matter.
+Microfiltration (MF) is a pressure-driven membrane separation process that removes particles in the 0.1 to 10 micrometre range from a liquid stream.
+It operates at low transmembrane pressure, typically 0.1 to 2 bar, and removes suspended solids, bacteria (including E. coli and Pseudomonas), protozoa (Cryptosporidium, Giardia), turbidity, and colloidal matter.
 It does not remove dissolved salts, viruses, or organic molecules below its pore size cutoff.

-Microfiltration systems are available in hollow fibre, tubular, flat sheet, and spiral wound configurations.
+Microfiltration systems are available in hollow fibre, tubular, flat sheet, and spiral wound configurations, see the membrane filtration system selection guide for how module choice interacts with feed quality across all four membrane classes.
 Hollow fibre is the dominant format for high-throughput industrial applications due to its high surface area per unit volume and ease of backwashing.
 According to the WHO Guidelines for Drinking-water Quality, membrane filtration including MF provides effective barrier protection against protozoan pathogens when correctly designed and operated.

 How Microfiltration Works: Pore Size, Pressure, and Flux